umairsiddiquie/cvm-demo/README.md

 # The Bridge Maker: Quantum Finance and Universal Semantic Value

 The **Bridge Maker** universal ecosystem represents a paradigm shift in financial engineering, introducing the **Chronometric Valuation Model (CVM)**.
-Developed by **Umair Abbas** at **Cryptographic House - UA** (https://github.com/cryptographichouse), this framework replaces traditional time with  **multi harmonic temporal lattice**, enabling the identification of Universal Rhythmic patterns and universal-resonant frequencies within global markets [1].
+Developed by **Umair Abbas** at **Cryptographic House - Umair Abbas** (https://github.com/cryptographichouse), this framework replaces traditional time with  **multi universal temporal lattice**, enabling the identification of Universal Rhythmic patterns and universal-resonant frequencies within global markets [1].

 The project frames value as a **chronometric phase space phenomenon**: market events are positioned by chronal anchor, harmonic cycles, and phase relationship rather than by timestamps alone.
 In this view, financial modelling becomes a problem of detecting **temporal universal resonance** across assets, universal ledger,actors and cryptographic proofs.